Qaqortoq: Colonial era until present

 The present-day town was founded in 1775 by the Dano-Norwegian trader Anders Olsen, on behalf of the General Trading Company.
 The town was christened Julianehaab after the Danish queen Juliane Marie, although it sometimes mistakenly appears as "Julianshaab".
 The name was also sometimes anglicized as Juliana's Hope.
-The town became a major center for the saddle-back seal trade and today remains the home of the Great Greenland sealskin tannery.
+The town became a major center for the harp seal trade and today remains the home of the Great Greenland sealskin tannery.

 Until 31 December 2008 the town was the administrative center of Qaqortoq municipality.
 On 1 January 2009 Qaqortoq became the biggest town and the administrative center of Kujalleq municipality, when the three municipalities of South Greenland, meaning Qaqortoq, Narsaq, and Nanortalik were merged into one municipality.

 Landmarks

 Historical buildings

 The building that now houses the Qaqortoq museum was originally the town's blacksmith's shop.
 The house was built in yellow stone and dates back to 1804.